-Manchester has assumed the role as the center of transportation of Northern New England.
+Manchester has assumed the role of the center of transportation in Northern New England.
 Here, convenient access to east-west and north-south highways is provided, along with a first-class airport, freight rail, and inter-city bus service to Boston and similar destinations.
 Manchester is an ideal location for businesses and individuals with a desire for efficient and easy modes of transport to other parts of New England, the Northeastern United States, and Canada.

-Situated in the heart of New England, Manchester - Boston Regional Airport (MHT) is located less than fifty miles north of Boston, Massachusetts and less than an hour's drive from the region's most popular ski areas, scenic beaches and peaceful lakefront resorts.
+Situated in the heart of New England, Manchester - Boston Regional Airport (MHT) is located less than fifty miles north of Boston, Massachusetts, and less than an hour's drive from the region's most popular ski areas, and scenic beaches, and peaceful lakefront resorts.
 Manchester - Boston Regional Airport is now widely considered the premier airport in Northern New England and a convenient alternative airport serving the Greater Boston area.
 Easy access, competitive airfares, ample affordable parking, and an ever-growing schedule of direct jet services make this the airport of choice for many.

 Located 49 miles southeast of Manchester, Logan Airport offers domestic service to 76 destinations.
 Logan Airport serves over 25 million passengers annually, which is no surprise considering the services to 33 international destinations offered.
 Logan provides the Northeast access to the rest of the world - a boon for Manchester companies conducting business across the globe.